lsky2061/sql_learning/README.md

 * Assault (homicide) by discharge of firearms (*U01.4,X93-X95)
 * Discharge of firearms, undetermined intent (Y22-Y24)

-For some bizzare reason, I need a line of text here to make the next code block look right.
+For some bizarre reason, I need a line of text here to make the next code block look right.

     mysql> select year, SUM(deaths) from wonder_2018_2022 WHERE icd_10_113_cause IN ('Accidental discharge of firearms (W32-W34)', 'Intentional self-harm (suicide) by discharge of firearms (X72-X74)', 'Assault (homicide) by discharge of firearms (*U01.4,X93-X95)', 'Discharge of firearms, undetermined intent (Y22-Y24)') AND deaths>0 AND age_num<=19 AND age_num>=13 GROUP BY year ORDER BY year;
     +-------+-------------+